apoorvasrinivasan26/blog/README.md

-# My blog built with blogdown and hugo
+# My blog

+Built with blogdown and hugo

 Check it out here: https://apoorvasrinivasanblog.com